-We make sure to have a nice early start of day tow in Paris and now that we have the Subway journey’s down minovring town is a bit easier.
+After our first day, we made sure to have a nice early start of day two in Paris and having finally figured out how to utilise the subway journey’s it made maneuvering town is a bit easier.

-Our first stop of the day is The Louvre Museum world famous and of course home to the Mona Lisa.
-It also has quite a hefty admission price but we really fell on our feet here and while trying to figure out one of the ticket machines a man comes up to us with two tickets.
-Apparently he didn’t realise his kids( kids as in under 26 as is custom in most of Europe) could go free as French citizens and so offered us his extra tickets.
+Our first stop of the day is The Louvre Museum; world famous and of course home to the Mona Lisa.
+It also has quite a hefty admission price but we really fell on our feet here as while trying to figure out one of the ticket machines a gentleman came up to us with two tickets.
+Apparently he didn’t realise his children (children as in under 26 as is custom in most of Europe) could go free as French citizens and so offered us his extra tickets.
 We did offer to pay for them but the he refused which was exceptionally generous of him.
-(Since then I think all EU Area citizens under 26 are now given free entry so bargain if you’re in the category)
+Since our visit I think all EU Area citizens under 26 are now given free entry so bargain if you’re in the category

-Though there are many attractions in the Louvre, houses many famous exhibits and art pieces, by far the most well known is the Mona Lisa.
-Even if you nothing about art (like me) you will of course be aware of the Mona Lisa.
+Though there are many attractions to the Louvre, housing many famous exhibits and art pieces, by far the most well known is the Mona Lisa.
+Even if you know nothing about art you will of course be aware of the Mona Lisa.
 What you might not know is that it is actually really tiny.
 It was also very difficult to get close to or photograph as visitors are kept well back, it is kept is dim lighting and no flash photography allowed.
 The crowds gathered around it were quite exceptional though.

 After what seemed like forever in the Louvre we went for a walk around near by, including past the Arc de Triomphe du Carrousel before our return to the Eiffel tower.
-Visiting in January means its dark pretty early so we’re heading up the tower on this visit to check out the view over the city and all the twinkly lights of the city.
+Visiting in January means it’s dark pretty early so we opted to take a second trip to the Eiffel Tower, this time heading up the tower to check out the view over Paris and all the twinkly lights of the city.

-Our third and final day in Paris is our busiest.
-Another nice early morning, all packed ready from our flight and off we go to explore some more of Paris before jetting back home late night.
-Notre-Dame Cathedral is first on the list.
+Our third and final day in Paris was our busiest.
+Another nice early morning and all packed ready for our flight later in the day before heading off to explore some more of Paris before jetting back home late night.
+Notre-Dame Cathedral was first on the list.

-It’s nice and quiet when we first get there but it does soon busy up.
-We wander about inside and look at the colourful stain glass windows and the very peaceful atmosphere.
-We even pay a few euros to see another section of the cathedral which houses some of the more valuable silverware and other intricate church items.
-We were given the impression of fee was to see the upper half of the church or the bells tower but this turned out not to be the case.
-Sometime you need a little more than high school level French.
+When we first arrive it nice and quiet but it wasn’t long until it soon busied up so even in winter early mornings are key if you want to beat the crowds.
+We wandered about inside and looked at the amazing colourful stained glass windows and enjoyed the very peaceful atmosphere.
+We even paid a few euros to see another section of the cathedral which were given the impression was to see the upper half of the church or the bells tower but this turned out not to be the case and instead gained access to an area which houses some of the more valuable silverware and other intricate church items.
+Sometimes you need a little more than high school level French.

 While everyone associates the Statue of Liberty with New York City, the statue was originally a gift to the United States from the French people and several replicas of the Statue of Liberty sit right here in Paris.